The reverse chronological resume is the most common resume format out there, but is it impactful?

 Let’s say you have experience in both music and marketing.
 You’ve spent the last five years pursuing jobs in music, but now you’re looking for a new job in marketing.

 In this case, it might make sense to use a reverse-chronological resume format.
 However, sticking to this structure could make your experience seem irrelevant.
 This makes it even harder for you, especially when you’re trying to move through the different areas that you’re skilled in.

 Not optimal for starting out

 With prior experience being the crux of this resume format, it’s going to be difficult to write your first resume with the reverse-chronological guide.
 For this reason, this format may not be suitable for those starting their first job or applying for volunteer positions for the first time.

 Reverse-chronological resumes are far from one-size-fits-all.
 In reality, your resume should be tailored to the position you’re applying to.
 This may mean describing a less recent job first on your resume as it’s the most recent job relevant to the position you’re applying to.

-Using Enhancv’s resume builder, you can describe your previous experience in modular segments that can be moved as pieces to any place on your resume; so positioning is streamlined.
-In general, you’ll benefit from organising your resume by relevance and impact, not by date.
+Using Enhancv’s resume creator, you can describe your previous experience in modular segments that can be moved as pieces to any place on your resume.
+This makes positioning easily streamlined, so you don’t have to worry too much.